BuddyForms/BuddyForms-ACF/readme.txt

 2. ** ACF Single Field ** - Use Single fields in Groups

 == Changelog ==
+= 1.3.0 - 11 Feb 2020 =
+* Improved the form submission with the version of BuddyForms.
+* Fixed the functionality to store the ACF data into the user meta.
+* Added compatibility with BuddyPress and now is possible to sync from ACF with BuddyPress xProfile.

 = 1.2.11 - 28 Jan 2020 =
 * Added support for Registration and Contact Forms.